Sundqvist, Binnington help Blues open with 4-1 win over Avs

 AROUND THE RINK

-The Blues placed forward Vladimir Tarasenko (upper body) on long-term injured reserve. … Blues F Mike Hoffman didn’t play due to visa issues.
-He signed a one-year contract Monday after a professional tryout with St. Louis on Dec.
-27. … Blues F Robert Thomas had two assists.
+The Blues placed forward Vladimir Tarasenko (upper body) on long-term injured reserve. … Colorado was 1 for 4 on the power play.

 HONORING LACROIX